 Singer argues that until there is more research to substantiate a link between strep and other infections and the OCD or tic symptoms, those symptoms should be treated as they normally are, not as infections.
 “Until we fully understand this thing, our approach should be to treat the symptoms,” he told Infectious Diseases in Children, rather than using plasmapheresis or IGIV, which he considers too dangerous.
 “There are medicines that work with tics, so treat that.
 If they have OCD, there are medicines that treat that.
 If they have anxiety, we have drugs for that.”

-NIMH director Tom Insel puts skepticism about PANDAS in a historical context.
+Tom Insel, MD, clinical psychiatrist and neuroscientist, puts skepticism about PANDAS in a historical context.
 “There is a history of reluctance to accept an infectious cause of a psychiatric or behavioral disorder, and the debate over PANDAS has been going on almost two decades,” he wrote in 2012.
 He describes the new PANS category as a move “toward consensus on some of the larger issues, such as a broader concept of ‘acute and dramatic’ onset of the same profile of psychiatric symptoms identified in PANDAS”—but without positing any cause.

 “The onset has not always been linked precisely with a strep infection and the critical increase in antibodies to strep has not been evident consistently,” Dr. Insel notes.
 “Nevertheless, immune-based treatments have proven successful, leading to the growing acceptance of the concept of PANDAS.”